lisabronwyn/phase-2-challenge/part-4/part-4.md

         ├── README.md
         └── package.json
 And you were in the linkedin-for-dancers folder.
 What command would you use to change folders to the pinterest-for-dogs folder?
+A: cd ..

 What keyboard shortcut do you use, in your editor, when you want to open a specific file?

+A: command-O

 What files or folders do you want all git repositories to ignore?
+A: Whatever is in the .gitignore file

 What is the main difference between == and === in JavaScript?
+A: They are equality operators and == means loose equals while === means strict equals.
+Strict equals means that the values must also be equal in type.